NATO extends Stoltenberg term for a year due to Russia's war | Politics

 NATO extends Stoltenberg term for a year due to Russia's war

-NATO leaders are extending the mandate of Secretary-General Jens Stoltenberg for an extra year to help steer the 30-nation military organisation through the security crisis sparked by Russias war on Ukraine.Stoltenberg tweeted Thursday that he is honoured by the decision of NATO leaders to extend my term as Secretary General until 30 September 2023.As we face the biggest security crisis in a generation, we stand united to keep our alliance strong and our people safe, he said.The former Norwegian prime minister was named to NATOs top civilian post in October 2014.
+NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russias war on Ukraine.Stoltenberg tweeted Thursday that he is honoured by the decision of NATO leaders to extend his term until Sept 30, 2023.As we face the biggest security crisis in a generation, we stand united to keep our alliance strong and our people safe, he said.The former Norwegian prime minister was named to NATOs top civilian post in October 2014.

 - Country: